SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

 ## DenormlizationContext: Controlling Writable Groups

-We now have control over which fields are *readable*.
-We can do the same thing to choose which fields should be *writeable* in the API.
+We now have control over which fields are *readable*... and we can do the same thing to choose which fields should be *writeable* in the API.
 That's called "de-normalization", and I bet you can guess what we're going to do.
-Copy `normalizationContext`, change this to `denormalizationContext`... and use `treasure:write`.
+Copy `normalizationContext`, paste, change it to `denormalizationContext`... and use `treasure:write`.

 Now head down to the `$name` property and add `treasure:write`.
-I'm going to skip `$description` for now (remember that we actually *deleted* our `setDescription()` method earlier on purpose)... but add this to `$value`... and `$coolFactor`.
+I'm going to skip `$description` (remember that we actually *deleted* our `setDescription()` method earlier on purpose)... but add this to `$value`... and `$coolFactor`.

 Oh, it's *mad* at me!
 As soon as we pass *multiple* groups, we need to make this